vismaywalde/Bplus-Tree-Visualization/README.md

 ## Acknowledgments
--This project uses Bootstrap for styling and layout.
+This project uses Bootstrap for styling and layout.
--Thanks to the creators of pako, WASM, and D3.js for their libraries and contributions.
+Thanks to the creators of pako, WASM, and D3.js for their libraries and contributions.